justttiffany/justttiffany.github.io/README.md

 Website (in progress)

-Website currently not to scale (in progress): Make sure browser is on Zoom: 100%
+Website currently not to scale (in progress): Make sure browser is on Zoom: 100% or press CTRL + 0 to get default zoom